LilleAila/plover-uinput/readme.md

 # Plover output plugin for linux using uinput

+If you experience any problems, feel free to open an issue, pull request or send a message on discord (`lilleaila`)!

 ## Setup
 Add your user to the `input` group, and add this `udev` rule:
 ```